jcobarreto/jcobarreto/README.md

 ### Hi 👋 , I am Julio!

-I am an infrastructure engineer currently working with Devops (Kubernetes, Docker, Isito, Helm etc.) and also interested in web development.
+I am an infrastructure engineer currently working with Devops (Kubernetes, Docker, Isito etc.) and also interested in web development.
 I am always looking to learn and improve my skills through reading, self-knowledge and technical courses.
 I love working with technology and with great people that help me grow as a professional.

 <!--
 **jcobarreto/jcobarreto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.